yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 * Define a `dedup` function that accepts one argument and returns a `string`
 * Define a `title` function that accepts one argument and returns a `string`

-Using the schemas in [supported logs](../log-processing/supported-logs) provides details on all available fields in events.
-When accessing event fields, it's recommend to always use `.get()` since empty key/values are omitted from the event.
+Using the schemas in [supported logs](https://docs.runpanther.io/supported-logs) provides details on all available fields in events.
+When accessing event fields, it's recommended to always use `.get()` since empty key/values are omitted from the event.

 #### Example Rule